Psiphon-Inc/psiphon-windows/src/webui/README.md

 * Clean up psiclient code.
 * Put auto-connect back in.
 (Should make a registry setting to disable so I don’t have to alter code to stop it.)
 * Add flags to egress region combo
+* Will a long disconnect hang UI?
+Probably.
+But is that avoidable in JS, or just because Stop() blocks and is called from message queue handler?
+* Add settings reset button?

 ## Technical and compatibility notes